Venus Callipyge: Modern copies

+The earliest known copy of the Venus is a bronze statuette in the collection of the Ashmolean Museum, attributed to the 16th-century Flemish sculptor Hans Mont.
 A marble copy by Jean-Jacques Clérion (1686) was sent to Versailles.
 Another copy was made by François Barois during his residence at the French Academy in Rome, 1683–1686.
 It was sent to Versailles, then to Marly-le-Roi in 1695, where it was provided with additional marble draperies by Jean Thierry, not to offend an increasingly prudish public taste; it remained at Marly until the Revolution, when it found its way to the Jardin des Tuileries.